mcombeau/epub_downloader/README.md

 ## Prerequisites

-- Python 3.6 or higher
+- Python 3.6 or higher (Python 3.13 is known to have issues with a dependancy, libxml, so a prior version is recommended instead)
 - Dependencies:
     - `bs4`
     - `lxml`